programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 final_paper_df['Tokens'] = final_paper_df['Doc'].apply(get_token)
 ```

 If we compare the **Text** and **Tokens** column, we find a couple of differences.
 In the table below, you'll notice that most importantly, the words, spaces, and punctuation markers in the **Tokens** column are separated by commas, indicating that each have been parsed as individual tokens.
 The text in the **Tokens** column is also bracketed; this indicates that tokens have been generated as a list.
-We'll discuss how and when to transform the lists to strings to conduct frequency counts below.

    | Text | Tokens
 -- | -- | --